La bayadère ballet

 Key Takeaways

-• The Kirov Ballet’s 1941 revival of ‘La Bayadère’ set a new standard in ballet history, particularly through Natalia Dudinskaya’s innovative interpretation of Nikiya and significant contributions from Vakhtang Chabukiani.
+• The Kirov Ballet’s 1941 revival of ‘La Bayadère’ set a new standard in ballet history, particularly through Natalia Dudinskaya’s innovative interpretation of Nikiya and Vakhtang Chabukiani’s significant contributions.

 • The ballet’s introduction to Western audiences in 1961 sparked global interest, leading to numerous adaptations, including notable versions by the Paris Opera Ballet and the American Ballet Theatre.